Snowflake

 Auto discover Tableau usage

-Enable this to for auto-discovery of Tableau's usage data on Snowflake
+Enable this to for auto-discovery of Tableau's usage data on Snowflake.

 Query history table